 F.M.
 Becket Fellow of The Electrochemical Society, Theory Department (Prof. M. Parrinello) Max-Planck-Institute for Solid State Research, Stuttgart, Germany (1999)

 M.S., Applied Physics, California Institute of Technology (1998)

 First principles-based multiscale modeling, synthesis-structure-property relationship of nanostructured materials, surface and interface chemistry, defect and dopant structure and dynamics, semiconductor processing, fuel cells, electrochemical energy storage.

 My research has a well-balanced emphasis on fundamentals and applications.
-Using first principles-based atomistic modeling my research group focuses on developing a better understanding of (1) surface chemical reactions and dynamics, (2) solid-solid and solid-fluid interfacial interactions, and (3) defect nature and formation as well as their role in controlled chemical doping.
-By incorporating the fundamental knowledge and understanding into larger scale simulations, my research group also attempts to solve engineering problems encountered in the fabrication of nanoscale electronic, chemical and biological devices.
+Using first-principles based atomistic modeling my research group has focused on developing a deeper understanding of surface chemistry, solid-solid and solid-liquid interfaces, defects and chemical impurities, and charge carrier and phonon transport in nanostructured and disordered materials.
+By incorporating the fundamental knowledge and data into larger scale simulations, we have also devoted out efforts to addressing engineering problems encountered in the fabrication of energy and electronic devices.